evennia/evennia/docs/sphinx/source/wiki/Commands.rst

    (*Advanced note: the merged cmdset need NOT be the same as BigGuy.cmdset.
 The merged set can be a combination of the cmdsets from other objects in the room, for example*).
+-  ``sessid`` - this is an integer identifier for the Session triggering this command, if any.
+This is seldomly needed directly.
 -  ``raw_string`` - this is the raw input coming from the user, without stripping any surrounding whitespace.
 The only thing that is stripped is the ending newline marker.